jah2488/CRUDApi/README.md

 ### About CRUD_API
-This four table API tracks Users, their Addresses, Items, and Orders and can search across joined tables
+This four table API tracks Users, their Addresses, Items, and Orders and can search across joined tables.

 ### System dependencies
 Run `bundle install`
 ### Configuration
-Install Faker gem and add it to `group: development` in Gemfile
+`gem install faker` and add it to `group: development` in Gemfile

+          `group :development do
+              gem 'web-console', '~> 2.0'
+              gem 'spring'
+              gem 'faker'
+          end`

 ###Database creation
 Postgres
 #### Table "addresses"